highlight/highlight/README.md

 ## Contributors

-## Recent Enhancements

-We're constantly working to make highlight.io more powerful and intuitive.
-Here's a recent improvement:

 ### Enhanced Log and Trace Filtering

-You can now apply advanced filters to your logs and traces based on their specific record attributes.
-This provides a more granular and precise way to pinpoint relevant data, significantly improving your debugging and analysis workflows.
-This feature extends our existing robust filtering capabilities, allowing you to drill down into your data with unprecedented detail.
+We've significantly improved our log and trace filtering capabilities.
+You can now apply sophisticated filters based on record attributes, similar to how you filter logs.
+This allows for more granular and precise analysis of your application's behavior, making it easier to pinpoint specific issues or patterns within your logs and traces.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->